Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Introduction

 and implies two steps, crucial for efficiency: interpolation and minimization.
 In this formulation of the scheme, efficiency may have a serious drop when using unstructured grids, due to the complexity of locating the point $x-a\Delta t$ on the space triangulation, a phase to be repeated at each computation of the function to be minimized.

-In this work, we will discretize again the representation formula \eqref{eq:hl} to obtain an approximation scheme for \eqref{eq:hj}.
-However, in order to improve efficiency on the unstructured geometries to which this work is ultimately directed, we will drop the interpolation phase and perform minimization with a walk on the space grid, much in the spirit of \cite{CF}.
-We will then adapt this technique to the stationary case
+In this work, we will discretize again the representation formula \eqref{eq:hl} to obtain an approximation scheme for \eqref{eq:hj}, but drop the interpolation phase and restrict the computation to nodes.
+We remark that this use of the Hopf--Lax formula has various precedents (for example, \cite{BFZ,GS}; however, our interest here is to improve efficiency on unstructured grids to which this work is ultimately directed.
+To this end, the basic idea will be to perform minimization with a walk on the space grid, much in the spirit of \cite{CF}.We will then adapt this technique to problems with Dirichlet boundary conditions and to the stationary case

 focusing in particular on a fast solver based on Policy Iteration (PI).